leanprover-community/lean4-samples/HelloWorld/readme.md

 ### Type Inferencing

 So back to the `ToString` type inferencing.
-Well Lean provides a concept called `Type Class` which is a special type of class that can participate in type inferencing.  `ToString` is such a type:
+Well Lean provides a concept called `Type Class` which is not at all like a `class` in other languages.
+It is an inductive type that can participate in type inferencing.  `ToString` is such a type class:

 ```lean
 class ToString (α : Type u) where
   toString : α → String
 ```

-This says `ToString` type class takes one parameter of any `Type` (and from any type univers `u`) and it provides a `method` called `toString`.
+This says `ToString` type class takes one parameter of any `Type` (and from any type universe `u`) and it provides a `method` called `toString`.
 This method is actually just a property but because the property has the function type `α → String` it is actually a method that you can call passing any object `α` of any type and you get back a String.
 Yep, that sounds like a ToString to me!

-Lean then builds up a library of instances of this type class that look like this:
+Lean then builds up a library of type instances that look like this:
 ```lean
 instance : ToString Nat :=
   ⟨fun n => Nat.repr n⟩